7 Systems of Linear Equations

 Free and pivot variables.
 Variables corresponding to pivot columns are pivot variables (also called basic variables).
 Variables corresponding to non-pivot columns are free variables.
 Free variables can take any value; pivot variables are determined by the free variables via back substitution.

-The solution set is a two-dimensional affine subspace of \mathbb{F}^4: a translate of a plane (the kernel) by the vector (3, 0, -1, 0)^T (a particular solution).
+The solution set is a two-dimensional affine subspace of \mathbb{F}^4: a translate of the kernel by the particular solution (3, 0, -1, 0)^T.

 7.6 Structure of Solution Sets